dotnet/docs/docs/csharp/language-reference/compiler-messages/warning-waves.md

 :::code language="csharp" source="./snippets/WarningWaves/WaveFive.cs" id="DefiniteAssignment":::

 ### CS8892

 CS889s: Method 'method' will not be used as an entry point because a synchronous entry point 'method' was found.

-This warning is generated on all async entry point candidates when you have multiple valid entry points, where they contain one or more synchronous entry point and one or more asynchronous entry points.
+This warning is generated on all async entry point candidates when you have multiple valid entry points, including one or more synchronous entry point.
 Because async main was only supported starting with C# 7.1, this warning isn't generated for projects targeting a previous version.

 The following example generates CS8892: